aliceraffaele/aliceraffaele.github.io/_pages/research.md

 ## Main interests

+- Operations research
 - Mathematical programming
 - Combinatorial optimization
+- Routing problems under uncertainty
 - Exact algorithms
 - Meta-heuristics
-- Routing problems under uncertainty
-- Scheduling and temporal networks
+- Operations research in education
 - Enumeration problems
-- Operations research in education

 ## Member of research groups
 - **[April 2023 – present]** Group at the [Department of Mechanical, Energy, and Management Engineering](https://dimeg.unical.it/?lang=en) of the University of Calabria